ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 1 hour at a Starbucks in Dana Point.
 I finished 8 Javascript exercises on FCC.
 Still having some trouble understanding arrays.

 **Thoughts**: Feeling good!
 I cranked through those 8 problems and got stuck towards the end of the hour on the 9th challenge "Nested for Loops."
 I'll figure it out tomorrow.

+### Day 5: February 10th, 2017

+**Today's Progress**: Coded for 35 minutes.
+Wish I had more time.
+I started "Profile Lookup" challenge but didn't have time to try it more than once.
+Hopefully I can finish the last 8 Javascript challenges tomorrow or before Monday.

+**Thoughts**: Life is good.
+Code is good.
+I am really enjoying this because it brings me back to the days in  Pre-Calc and Calculus when I would have to try a bunch of different ways to get the solution.
+It's a challenge and I'm ready for it.
+Bring it on.